 It is always best to give our Wildlife Hotline a call first (403) 946-2361.
-With help we will be able to then determine the nature of the ailment, and establish the next best step to proving care and treatment.
+With help, we will be able to determine the nature of the ailment, and establish the next best step to proving care and treatment.
 Calling our hotline first will also enable us to ascertain whether the animal is in fact in need of assistance, or if they should be returned to the wild.

 If you do not get through the first time it is always best to leave a detailed message with your name, number and reason for calling and someone will get back to you as quickly as possible.
 We are most likely conversing with another caller, or attending to our many patients.

-Alberta Institute for Wildlife Conservation is open from 9:00am – 5:00pm during the Winter, 365 days a year.
-During the Spring and Summer, due to increased patient intake, we are open typically from 9:00am – 7:00pm.
+Alberta Institute for Wildlife Conservation is open from 9:00am – 5:00pm during the winter, 365 days a year.
+During the spring and summer, due to increased patient intake, we are open from 9:00am – 7:00pm.

 We are not open to the public.
 We are first and foremost a wildlife rehabilitation hospital.
 Many of our recovering patients are incredibly stressed, due to their injuries and the nature of being in captivity, so interaction with the public would be a highly traumatic experience for them.
 We try to eliminate as many stressors as possible with our wildlife, as stress can – in the worst case scenario – be fatal or seriously inhibit their rate of recovery.

 Our Staff and Volunteers take every possible precaution to eliminate personal interaction with our patients (even eye contact!), in order to provide them with a fast, stress-free recovery!